Federal Bureau of Prisons Health Services Division Healthcare Quality Assessment

 BACKGROUND

 The Federal Bureau of Prisons (BOP) currently provides healthcare to more than 144,000 adults in custody (AICs) in 121 institutions geographically dispersed throughout the contiguous United States, Hawaii, and Puerto Rico.
-Medical services rendered to all federal AICs housed in BOP institutions are governed by federal law, comply with BOP policies/ procedures, and meet the accreditation standards for the American Corrections Association (ACA).
-In addition, BOP has approximately 34,369 employees who are responsible for the health and well-being of those in BOP custody.
-Employee health is seen as paramount in the operating of safe, secure, and humane prisons.
-The BOP’s Health Services Division (HSD) is responsible for medical, dental, social work services, and psychiatric mental health services for AICs in BOP facilities.
+Medical services rendered to all federal AICs housed in BOP institutions are governed by federal law, comply with BOP policies/ procedures, and meet the accreditation standards of the American Corrections Association (ACA).
+The BOP’s Health Services Division (HSD) is responsible for medical, dental, and psychiatric mental health services for AICs in BOP facilities.

 PROJECT DESCRIPTION

-The National Academy of Public Administration (the Academy) is pleased to work on a project with BOP HSD to provide a comprehensive assessment of the quality of healthcare delivery and assess the alignment of BOP’s organizational structure with healthcare delivery and management.
-The Academy is a sub-contractor on this project; the prime contractor is Jefferson Consulting.
+The National Academy of Public Administration (the Academy) was pleased to work on a project for BOP HSD to provide a comprehensive assessment of the quality of healthcare delivery and assess the alignment of BOP’s organizational structure with healthcare delivery and management.
+The Academy was a subcontractor on this project, and Jefferson Consulting Group was the prime contractor.

-• Studying its organizational structure to assess whether responsibility and authority for health care management are aligned and effective and provide both recommendations and a how-to for the BOP to pivot and transition to function and be seen as a health care system.
+- Studied the organizational structure to assess whether responsibility and authority for healthcare management were aligned and effective and provided both recommendations and a how-to for the BOP to pivot and transition to function and be seen more as a healthcare system.

 FACA Guidance